headphonejames/you-are-interesting-hugo/content/en/what-and-who.md

 ---
 This is about human connection.
 I will provide a choice of prompts for conversation.
 We will see where it leads.

-Here is an example.
+Here is an example:

 ![example prompt](img/post-it-note-example.jpeg)

-This is an experiment in trying to foster fun little connections at tech conference.
-I'm hopeful that something small and simple has potential to have a positive and meaningful impact.
+This is an experiment in trying to foster fun little conversations at a tech conference - something small and simple can have a positive and meaningful impact.

 # Who am I?